Guitar Chord Reference

 What notes are in the F major chord?

-What keys is the F major chord in?
+What keys use the F major chord?